autodesk-platform-services/aps-acc.admin.api-postman.collection/ACCProjectSetupTutorial/README.md

     - new_project_name
     - admin_email

-- Step 1: Get 2 Legged Access Token.
+- Prep Step 1: Get 2 Legged Access Token.
-- Step 2: Get specified ACC Account Id.
+- Prep Step 2: Get specified ACC Account Id.
-- Step 3: Get Admin Id by email.
+- Prep Step 3: Get Admin Id by email.
-- Step 4: Get Project Template Id.
+- Prep Step 4: Get Project Template Id.
-- Step 5: Create a new ACC project from the template.
+- Step 1: Create a new ACC project from the template.
-- Step 6: Add a project admin from email, this will also trigger the coping process of template project members.
+- Step 2: Add a project admin from email, this will also trigger the coping process of template project members.
-- Step 7: Assign multiple project users.
+- Step 3: Assign multiple project users.
-- Step 8: Check if all the users are added successfully
+- Step 4: Check if all the users are added successfully
-- Step 9: Update the product access level for the project user.
+- Step 5: Update the product access level for the project user.
-- Step 10: Check if the project user is updated as expected.
+- Step 6: Check if the project user is updated as expected.
-- Step 11: Remove the user from the project.
+- Step 7: Remove the user from the project.

 ### 3 Legged Token Tutorial
 - Prep Step 0: Setup the environment variables, please specify your information as follow: